Cornelia Fort Airpark: History

-The airport was established in 1945 by the Colemill Flying Service and was named for World War II aviator Cornelia Fort.
+The land for the air park was leased after WWII by Ernest W. Colbert and Bill Miller, whose names formed the portmanteau "Colemill".
+They established the Colemill Flying Service and named their airport in honor of World War II aviator Cornelia Fort.

-In the early 1950s Ernest W. Colbert bought out his partner to become sole owner and continued in that capacity (operating it as Colemill Enterprises) until selling it in 2011.
-Colbert had been seeking a buyer after defaulting on loans of $1 million in 2005 and the second for $1.4 million in 2010 (after it was inundated in the 2010 Tennessee floods.
+In the early 1950s Colbert bought out his partner to become sole owner and continued in that capacity (operating it as Colemill Enterprises) until selling it in 2011.
+Colbert was inducted into the Tennessee Aviation Hall of Fame.
+He had been seeking a buyer after defaulting on loans of $1 million in 2005 and the second for $1.4 million in 2010 after the property was inundated in the 2010 Tennessee floods.

 With the 2011 purchase, the Shelby Park/Shelby Bottoms/Cornelia Fort area has more than 1,300 acres—the fourth largest public greenspace in Nashville (trailing Beaman, Bells Bend and Warner).
 After the sale, the property would no longer be serving small private planes.

 On March 5, 1963, country singers Patsy Cline, Hawkshaw Hawkins, and Cowboy Copas were flying into Cornelia Fort Airpark from Fairfax Airport in Kansas City, Kansas.
-The owner and pilot of the plane was Copas‘ son in law, and Cline's manager, Randy Hughes.
-After a stopover at Dyersburg to refuel, Hughes’ Piper Comanche crashed on the flight to Nashville near Camden, Tennessee, about 90 miles from the Cornelia Fort Airpark.
+The owner and pilot of the plane was Copas' son in law, and Cline's manager, Randy Hughes.
+After a stopover at Dyersburg to refuel, Hughes' Piper Comanche crashed on the flight to Nashville near Camden, Tennessee, about 90 miles from the Cornelia Fort Airpark.

 Musician Earl Scruggs was injured in a night landing of his single-engine plane at the airpark.
 He was flying solo in his 1974 Cessna Skyhawk II returning from a musical performance in Murray, Kentucky around midnight on September 29, 1975.
 On his approach descent he encountered fog and overshot the runway.
 The plane flipped over, but the ELT (Emergency Locator Transmitter) device in the airplane did not trigger.
 Scruggs remained unattended with a broken ankle, nose, and other injuries for about five hours.
 Fearing a possible fire, Scruggs was able to crawl about 150 feet from the plane despite his injuries.
 His family was driving back from the concert in Kentucky and was unaware of the accident, but a niece became worried, called police about 4 AM and went to the airpark where they heard his cry for help near the wreckage.
 Scruggs recovered from his injuries.